The Block 2018 Bathroom Reveals

 Other gorg moments in this room include the round mirror, timber vanity, and the restraint the girls showed in installing silver tapware.
 It’s the editing of a space that can make it amazing.
 And this room is well-edited!

-Norm and Jess got Gutsy and the Judges Liked it
+Norm and Jess got Gutsy

 Norm and Jess took a few risks this week and I feel I should applaud them for it.
 I don’t love their bathroom that much, but I admire the design approach and I can appreciate the direction it went it.
 They got 24.5 for this zone which put them in third place, and I have to say it makes sense for them to land in this position.